MrBounty/HEG/README.md

 *Can this action take 0.2s or it need to be instant to prevent building frustration ?*

 If yes, take HTMX, if no, take JS.

-For example a popover button [as for example a recent Rails "drama"](https://x.com/noahflk/status/1795758603577545035).
+Like a popover button [as for example a recent Rails "drama"](https://x.com/noahflk/status/1795758603577545035).
 It need to be display instantly!
 Otherwise it will very quickly build a lot of frustration, and we aren't objectif when frustrated, this is something you absolutly need to avoid because users will avoid your app.
 It is better to remove a feature that build up frustration.

 ## Using HTMX